patroni/patroni/docs/SETTINGS.rst

   - Q: Where to get the ``syncobj_admin`` utility?

-    A: It is installed together with ``pysyncobj`` module (python RAFT implementation), which is Patroni dependancy.
+    A: It is installed together with ``pysyncobj`` module (python RAFT implementation), which is Patroni dependency.

   - Q: it is possible to run Patroni node without adding in to the consensus?